jaraco/skeleton/index.md

 Now customize the project to suit your individual project needs.

+In particular, make some replacements:

+- `PROJECT`: name of the project in PYPI
+- `PROJECT_PATH`: org/name of the project in Github
+- `PROJECT_DESCRIPTION`: a description of the project
+- `PROJECT_RTD`: (optional) the RTD-mangled name of the project

 ## existing projects

 If starting from an existing project, incorporate the skeleton by merging it into the codebase.